Burning Man: Detention of Emergency Services Staff

 In 2022, Hanna Hoekstra, a forensic nurse and Burning Man Emergency Services staff volunteer, was detained while working at Burning Man by the Pershing County Sheriff's Office.
-Hoesktra was released without charge and has filed a lawsuit against the Pershing County Sheriff's Office for unlawful detention.
+Hoekstra was released without charge and has filed a lawsuit against the Pershing County Sheriff's Office for unlawful detention.
 At the time of her detention, Hoekstra was assisting a patient who had requested help and was explaining to deputy that the patient had expressed that she did not desire to speak with law enforcement.

 Body-camera footage was later released indicating that Hoekstra was arrested after Burning Man staff persistently delayed a female Pershing County Sheriff investigator, who was dressed in plainclothes, from speaking to two alleged victims of sexual assault.
-The investigator at the scene had told the staff that they did not wish to comply with their demands that the investigator wait until burning man staff had spoken to the alleged victims first.
+The investigator at the scene had told the staff that they did not wish to comply with their demands that the investigator wait until Burning Man staff had spoken to the alleged victims first.
 The investigator reasoned that similar cases resulted in event staff persuading alleged victims from not reporting their assaults to law enforcement.
 In the footage Hoekstra seemed to be insisting that she was speaking on behalf of one alleged victim and told the investigator that the victim did not wish to speak to law enforcement.
 It was at this point that the investigator's supervisor indicated to detain Hoekstra.